How To Remove Scratches From A Stainless Steel Watch

-- If you have an expensive watch that is particularly important to you, it's best to avoiding adorning this one if you plan to do something that could result in your wristwatch getting knocked.
+- If you have an expensive watch that is particularly important to you, it's best to avoiding donning this one if you plan to do something that could result in your wristwatch getting knocked.

 Scratches are inevitable, and if they appear, they are likely to be small and removable.
-As long as you check your watch often, and try to be careful when possible, you can wear your watch without constantly having to worry about scratching it.
+As long as you check your watch often and try to be careful when possible, you can wear your watch without constantly having to worry about scratching it.